 3. File your Corporation, LLC, Partnership and/or Assumed Business Name with the

 Secretary of State Corporate Division.
-For information to set up your business, click
+Read Start a Business guide for information about how to set up your business.

-4. Obtain a Sewage Disposal Service Bond for $15,000 for Installer or Pumper/Installer licenses, and $5,000 for Pumper only licenses.
+4. Contact your insurance agent to obtain a Sewage Disposal Service Bond for $15,000 for Installer or Pumper/Installer licenses, and $5,000 for Pumper only licenses.
 Sign the original bond and assure the bond agent or company has affixed the corporate seal of the surety company.
-The bond company will access the DEQ form to issue the bond, you do not need to print it.
+The bond company will access the DEQ form to issue your bond.
+You do not need to print it.

 5. For Pumper or Pumper/Installer license applications:

-- Completed vehicle inspections, copies of disposal letters and the SMP worksheet if applying as a Pumper or Pumper/Installer;
+- Original completed vehicle inspections if applying as a Pumper or Pumper/Installer.